-Parameter Description fail_code Enter a number in the range of -20000 to -20999 or 20000 to 20999 to associate with the fail_message parameter. handler_options Select one of the following settings: DBMS_MACUTL.G_RULESET_HANDLER_OFF: Disables error handling.
+Parameter Description handler_options Select one of the following settings: DBMS_MACUTL.G_RULESET_HANDLER_OFF: Disables error handling.
 DBMS_MACUTL.G_RULESET_HANDLER_FAIL: Call handler on rule set failure.
 DBMS_MACUTL.G_RULESET_HANDLER_SUCCESS: Call handler on rule set success.
 The default for handler_options is the previously set value, which you can find by querying the DBA_DV_RULE_SET data dictionary view. handler Name of the PL/SQL function or procedure that defines the custom event handler logic. is_static Optional.
 Determines how often a rule set is evaluated when it is accessed by a SQL statement.
 The default is FALSE.
 TRUE: The rule set is evaluated once during the user session.
 After that, the value is re-used.
 FALSE: The rule set evaluated each time a SQL statement accesses it.

-16.2 Oracle Database Vault PL/SQL Rule Set Functions
+15.2 Oracle Database Vault PL/SQL Rule Set Functions